Top DUI & DWI Lawyers in Boston, Massachusetts

 Frequently Asked Questions

-What happens if I refused the breathalyzer?
+What happens if I refuse the breathalyzer in Massachusetts?

 How long does an OUI case take in Boston?